PLPAcademy/day-3-assignment-EmekaIke/README.md

 C) Install MySQL Workbench
 D) Set up a root password

+Answer: B) Download MySQL Installer from the official website

 What setup type should you choose for a custom MySQL installation?

 A) Developer Default